ebook: The Kingdom strikes back -- Signs of the Messiah at work

 In Haiti, it's the children who suffer most from health and nutritional problems.
 Malnutrition is most devastating to children under five years of age.
 At that crucial age, long-term malnutrition causes irreparable damage, including irreversible mental retardation.

 When He was here on earth, Jesus had a special place for children.
-Through the years they have continued to be of special concern to Kingdom people.
+Through the years, they have continued to be of special concern to Kingdom people.

 Health education

 We are trying to set up an ever-expanding network of village health agents.
 Dr. Judy D'Amico came and spent four years working with a program to put a "health evangelist" in every local church.
 This would ensure that at least one person in every local Nazarene church had some training in proper sanitation, preventive health care, and good nutrition.
-We are also trying to give some basic health education to every Nazarene pastor in Haiti.
+We are also trying to give basic health education to every Nazarene pastor in Haiti.

 Our extension training program for licensed ministers features 48 classroom hours of health instruction.
 This particular course meets the science requirement in the Minister's Course of Study.
 The two-month health course gives the pastors some basic first-aid knowledge.
 It also covers recurring problems like tuberculosis, diarrhea, and childbirth complications.
 Inexpensive, locally available remedies are explained.